danielwalker/farm-graphql/README.md

 In graphql-spring-boot all public attributes are exposed through graphql.
 This causes problems when using groovy objects because it tries to expose metaClass and all the other GroovyObject fluff.
 This isn't a big problem.
 Schema "type" objects represent the data exposed in the graph.

-The graphiql starter appears to need the schema to contain at least one mutation.
+The graphiql starter appears to require a schema to contain at least one mutation.
+Again, this isn't a big deal.
+I've added an `echo` mutation to keep graphiql happy.

 Running
 -------